tjdaley/discoverybot/doc/mailgetter.md

 ## The process_message() Method

 The *process_message()* method handles the details of processing each individual email message.

-For now, all this method does is got through each attachment contained in the email message (there might be zero, one, or more attachments) and, if the attachment is a PDF file, it saves it with a unique name.
-If the person who sent us the email did not include a filename, then we make one up.
+This method handles three scenarios:

+1. **ATTACHED PDF**: If a PDF is attached to the message, the file is saved with a unique name.
+2. **HTML LINK**: If the PDF is referenced by an HTML *anchor tag* ("a") that has an *href* property, the file is retrieved and saved with a unique name.
+3. **TEXT LINK**: If the PDF is referenced by a text string, e.g., ```https://www.site.com/file.pdf```, the file is retrieved and saved with a unique name, e.g. *msgid*-file.pdf in this case.

+What is NOT handled?

+1. **Incomplete URLs**.
+If the URL of a link does not contain an "htp* or "https" prefex, we won't catch it.
+2. **Indirect Linkes**.
+If the URL redirects us to the PDF, such as might happen if someone gets a DropBox link or a tinyurl, we don't handled the redirection.

 One thing you'll notice is that we put the *msgid* at the beginning of all the filenames.
 The main reason for doing that is to prevent some freak from sending us a file name that is designed to clobber one of the files that belongs to